 Note that the gravitational deformation of dispersion relations assumes an effective violation of the Lorentz invariance.
 Several models predict a departure from exact Lorentz invariance \cite{LIV}, when the free particle dispersion relation exhibits extra momentum dependent terms, apart from the usual quadratic one occurring in the Lorentz invariant dispersion relation.
 Most of the studies were performed in the QED, gravity, and for some of the SM particles, where strong constraints on the Lorentz invariance violating terms were obtained \cite{Mattingly:2005re}.
 However, not much studies were done for the Higgs sector~\cite{Higgs}, especially on curved backgrounds.
 Higgs is much different from other fundamental fields and one cannot exclude a possibility that the large effective Lorentz violation, close to the horizon of a BH, could be important only in the Higgs sector.

-Usually, it is assumed that close to the horizon of an astrophysical BH, where gravitational invariants~\footnote{So, for example, the Kretschmann scalar~\cite{gravInv1} in Schwarzschild metric is inversely proportional to the sixth power of the radius of a BH.} are negligible, a curvature has a small impact on quantum particles.
+Usually, it is assumed that close to the horizon of an astrophysical BH, where gravitational invariants are negligible, a curvature has a small impact on quantum particles.
+In many cases the most useful invariant is the Kretschmann scalar~\cite{gravInv1}, which is inversely proportional to the sixth power of the radius of a BH.
 However, quantum vacuum is not empty Minkowski space and a large gravitational potential can significantly change renormalization parameters.
 It is known that the density of particles states at large energy grows exponentially \cite{hagedorn}.